National Mosque of Kuala Lumpur

 Are Christian churches easy to find?

 Absolutely.
-There are many denominations (Catholic, Anglican, Methodist, etc.) with services in English, Mandarin, and sometimes French in Kuala Lumpur.
+There are many denominations (Catholic, Anglican, Methodist and others) with services in English, Mandarin and sometimes French in Kuala Lumpur.

-As in any multicultural country, debates exist, but they are generally managed through institutional dialogue.
-Civil peace is a top government priority in 2026.
+As in any multicultural country, debates do exist, but they are generally handled through institutional dialogue.
+Civil peace is an absolute priority for the government in 2026.

 What are the rules for Hindu temples?

 Always remove your shoes at the entrance.
-Do not touch statues and ask for permission before taking photos of people praying.
+Do not touch the statues, and ask permission before photographing people at prayer.

 Can I celebrate Christmas or Easter?

-Friday afternoon is often quieter or offices close early for prayer.
+Friday afternoons are often quieter, or offices close earlier for prayer.
 Prayer rooms (Surau) are mandatory in all workplaces.

 How can I find specific places of worship?